snehampete/QuantumvsClassicalEvolution/docs/classical_analysis.md

  *Classical genetic algorithms fail on deceptive twin-peaks landscapes not because they lack optimization power, but because early selection amplifies misleading basin structure, causing irreversible commitment under incomplete information.*

  ---
- Below is **research-grade content** you can drop directly into **Section 1.3**.
-It is aligned with what you actually ran and observed.
-No overclaims.

----

 ## 1.3 Rastrigin — Ruggedness × Dimensionality